AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 > You need to use your login (noun) to log in (verb) to the site.

-Hyphens can be used to differentiate meaning in verbs eg the group is going to re-form, or we need to reform the policy.
+Hyphens can be used to differentiate meaning in verbs.
+For example 'the group is going to re-form' or 'we need to reform the policy'.

-Use when the second word is ‘up’ eg meet-up, or when the first and second word ends with the same letter eg re-engage.
+Use when the second word is ‘up’ (for example meet-up), or when the first and second word ends with the same letter (for example re-engage).

 ### Em dashes